The Experiencer: Inspired by Sylvia Plath’s Poem “Black Rook in Rainy Weather”

 India ink, watercolor, and gouache on paper

-As a child, I was an experiencer of poetry, I let each poem’s world encapsulate me; instead of deducing a mean, I felt for one.
+As a child, I was an experiencer of poetry, I let each poem’s world encapsulate me; instead of deducing a meaning, I felt for one.
 And all the feeling led me to a deeper understanding of what I experienced.

 Beginning in my early adolescence and on through my teen years, I often memorized poetry, both to make it a part of me and to recite it.
 For I realized that by reciting poetry, I could share the experience of the poem, the emotion.